Zuhaib-Hanfi/Portfolio/README.md

 - **Interactive Elements**: Includes animations and hover effects.
 - **Contact Form**: Allows visitors to get in touch with me directly from the site.

+## Note:-

+I haven't use **On Scroll Animation** because it requires JS and which is porhibited to use in this competition, we can do this by using CSS Feature **animation-timeline:view();** but some browsers doesn't support it and *view()* is not a standard CSS feature so it is not recommended.
+**To see the animation of particular sections you have to navigate to that section and refresh the website**

 ## Technologies Used:-

 - **HTML5**